jahangiralipour/Global-Economic-Indicators/README.md

 # Global-Economic-Indicators
 This repository contains a Power BI report that analyzes global economic indicators using yearly data from the World Bank.
-The report leverages data on population and economic output of various countries worldwide, providing insights through interactive visualizations and detailed analysis.
+The report leverages data on the population and economic output of various countries worldwide, providing insights through interactive visualizations and detailed analysis.

 # Data Sources
 API Source: World Bank API